danielmason89/danielmason89/README.md

 Hi there 👋👋👋

-- 🔭 Currently, I am enrolled in a bootcamp, and working on different projects to further myself as a web developer.
+- 🔭 Currently, I am enrolled in Savvy coders' bootcamp, and working on different projects to further myself as a web developer.
 - 🌱 I’m always learning more about HTML5/CSS3, JavaScript, React.js, Vue.js,Node.js, Express, Algorithms, Api's and Mangodb.
 - 👯 Always looking to collaborate on different projects, and further develop my understanding of web development.
 - 🤔 Always in search of more help with becoming more familiar with Javascript and its framworks/libraries, algorithms, Node.js, Mango.